Spin responses of a disordered helical superconducting edge under Zeeman field: Introduction

 \section{Introduction}

-One-dimensional helical liquids, realized, for instance, at the edges of two-dimensional topological insulators~\cite{Kane2005,Konig2007,Wu2006,Bernevig2006,Hassan2010,Sinova2015} and their constructions like helical anti-wires~\cite{Fleckenstein2021} and quantum point contacts~\cite{Heedt2017,Fleckenstein2018a,Strunz2020}, offer a unique candidate to study spin transport~\cite{Copenhaver2022} in strongly correlated quantum matter.
+One-dimensional helical liquids, realized, for instance, at the edges of two-dimensional topological insulators~\cite{Kane2005,Konig2007,Wu2006,Bernevig2006,Hassan2010,Sinova2015,Hsu2021,Hsu2025} and their constructions like helical anti-wires~\cite{Fleckenstein2021} and quantum point contacts~\cite{Heedt2017,Fleckenstein2018a,Strunz2020}, offer a unique candidate to study spin transport~\cite{Copenhaver2022} in strongly correlated quantum matter.
 The fate of current- and spin-carrying elementary excitations~\cite{Giamarchi1989} in these systems has attracted significant attention in recent years due to their deep connection with static~\cite{Bahari2016,Bahari2019,Jangjan2021} and dynamical~\cite{Jangjan2022} topological phases~\cite{Qi2011} and potential applications in spintronics and quantum computation.
-In addition, helical wires induced by Rashba spin-orbit coupling~\cite{Sun2007,Manchon2015,Fleckenstein2018b} or nuclear order~\cite{Braunecker2009a,Braunecker2009b,Braunecker2010,Braunecker2015,Hsu2017,Hsu2018} are recognized as leading platforms for hosting Majorana fermions~\cite{Kitaev2001,Alicea2012,Beenakker2013,Sato2017}.
-Such systems, due to the interplay between the superconducting proximity effect and the magnetic field~\cite{Lutchyn2010} or even without it~\cite{Orth2015,Pedder2017} form topological superconducting wires.
+In addition, helical states induced by Rashba spin-orbit coupling~\cite{Sun2007,Manchon2015,Fleckenstein2018b}, nuclear order~\cite{Braunecker2009a,Braunecker2009b,Braunecker2010,Braunecker2015,Hsu2017,Hsu2018} or hinge~\cite{Hsu2018b} are recognized as leading platforms for hosting Majorana fermions~\cite{Kitaev2001,Alicea2012,Beenakker2013,Sato2017}.
+Such systems, due to the interplay between the superconducting proximity effect and the magnetic field~\cite{Lutchyn2010} or even without the magnetic field~\cite{Orth2015,Pedder2017} form topological superconducting wires.